AI Glossary

 Data Warehouse

 A data management system designed for analytical purposes, serving as a central repository for structured data from various sources across an organization.
-Following Bill Inmon's original definition, a data warehouse is subject-oriented, integrated, time-variant, and non-volatile, specifically built to support management's decision-making and business intelligence activities.
+It supports management's decision-making and business intelligence activities.

 Decision Automation